 Typically whole house savings are in the region of 10%, which means, household electricity bills will be around 10% less each year.

-The ‘add-on’ device is installed alongside your fusebox and must be installed by a qualified electrician.
+Any ‘add-on’ device installed alongside your fuse box must be installed by a qualified electrician.